realrandal/Preview/readme.md

 #Usage

-1. Create a subfolder in the modules/addons folder of your cockpit installation (e.g. Preview).
-2. Copy the contents of this repository in the subfolder you just created.
+1. Place "Preview" folder in modules/addons directory.
-3. Edit bootstrap.php to match your site URL.
+2. Edit bootstrap.php to match your site URL.
 You can also change prefered text on link and tooltip.
-4. Your preview link is now on your cockpit admin menu.
+3. Your preview link is now on your cockpit admin menu.